Rajesh-Idumalla/Mining-Massive-Data-Sets/README.md

      ('BARNSLEY_boss', 0.5238943696022034)]

-#### <font color="red">Run the cell below, to examine (a) which terms are most similar to "woman" and "worker" and most dissimilar to "man", and (b) which terms are most similar to "man" and "worker" and most dissimilar to "woman".
-Point out the difference between the list of female-associated words and the list of male-associated words, and explain how it is reflecting gender bias.
-Write your answer here.</font>

 ### Independent Analysis of Bias in Word Vectors

 I am using the `most_similar` function to find another case where some bias is exhibited by the vectors.